 - Bone spurs

 - Arthritis of the spine

-The initial treatment of symptoms generated by nerve compression should be conservative, nonsurgical therapies, which are often successful.
-Examples of conservative treatments are:
+The initial treatment of symptoms generated by nerve compression should be conservative therapies, which include:

 - Physical therapy

 - Sessions of mild chiropractic work

 - Pain medication, which may include over-the-counter or prescription drugs